istio/enhancements/.github/ISSUE_TEMPLATE/alpha_feature.md

 **Approvals**

 - [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
-- [ ] The supportability review panel has reviewed promotion of the feature.
 - [ ] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.